Section 21A factors “in addition to” any Act or rule of law

 The strength of the Crown case is a relevant consideration in relation to the evaluation of remorse: R v Sutton [2004] NSWCCA 225 at [12]; R v Thomson (2000) 49 NSWLR 383 at [137].

 The court should not quantify the reduction for remorse either separately or as part of the utilitarian discount for the plea: R v Borkowski [2009] NSWCCA 102 at [32].
 Given that s 21A makes specific provision for remorse to be considered as a separate mitigating factor, to include it as a factor contributing to the percentage discount for the plea of guilty can give rise to a perception of double counting: Kite v R [2009] NSWCCA 12 at [12].
+In Ristevski v R [2022] NSWCCA 38, the judge erred by referring to remorse and contrition only in the context of the utilitarian discount for the guilty plea without discrete consideration of those matters: [32]–[33]; [55].

 Remorse is a major factor in determining whether an offender is unlikely to re-offend (s 21A(3)(g)) and has good prospects of rehabilitation (s 21A(3)(h)).
 “Without true remorse it is difficult to see how either finding could be made”: R v MAK & MSK [2006] NSWCCA 381 at [41].
+However, while the three concepts are interconnected, remorse is not a prerequisite to a finding of good prospects of rehabilitation, and the three concepts should not be conflated: BP v R [2010] NSWCCA 159 at [84]; MLP v R [2014] NSWCCA 183 at [34]; Pritchard v R at [95], [101].
+Further, the failure of an offender to remember or explain their conduct is not mutually exclusive with a finding of genuine remorse: Pritchard v R at [97]; Medcalf v R [2016] NSWCCA 209 at [37].

-The reference in s 21A(3)(i)(ii) to reparation as a mitigating factor requires that before this factor comes into play, there must be evidence that the reparation has already been made at the time of sentence: R v Cage [2006] NSWCCA 304 at [34].
+The reference in s 21A(3)(i)(ii) to reparation as a mitigating factor requires that, before this factor comes into play, there must be evidence the reparation has already been made at the time of sentence: R v Cage [2006] NSWCCA 304 at [34].
 Repayment of the proceeds of crime is not necessarily evidence of genuine remorse: Chahal v R [2017] NSWCCA 203 at [39].

-It has not been judicially determined just how the expression “not fully aware of the consequences of his or her actions because of the offender’s age” is to be applied or whether it adds anything to the common law on the subject.
-A narrow reading would suggest that the subsection would apply to very young offenders.
+It has not been judicially determined how the expression “not fully aware of the consequences of his or her actions because of the offender’s age” is to be applied or whether it adds anything to the common law on the subject.
+A narrow reading would suggest the subsection would apply to very young offenders.
 The common law recognises “the potential for the cognitive, emotional and/or psychological immaturity of a young person to contribute to their breach of the law”: KT v R [2008] NSWCCA 51 at [23].
 Similarly, it is doubtful whether the subsection adds to the common law in relation to the relevance of the offender’s mental condition at sentence as expressed in Muldrock v The Queen (2011) 244 CLR 120 at [54].
-In Taylor v R [2006] NSWCCA 7 the sentencing judge should have found that the applicant suffered from a “disability” and that his mental condition was a mitigating factor under s 21A(3)(j).
+In Taylor v R [2006] NSWCCA 7, the Court held the sentencing judge failed to have regard to the offender’s “disability” and that his mental condition was a mitigating factor under s 21A(3)(j): [25], [30]–[31].

 [11-310] Section 21A(3)(k) — a plea of guilty by the offender